MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 376 - Chapter 15 - The Secret Of The Planet's Paralysis - Flashback - Partner explains Hero’s ability to Kecleon.md

 `Dusknoir`: "By dream, what do you mean?"

-`Dusknoir Normal`

-`Dusknoir`: "When they mentioned the Dimensional Scream, I was skeptical at first..."
+`💬`: "When they mentioned the Dimensional Scream, I was skeptical at first..."

-`Dusknoir Normal`

-`Dusknoir`: "But then an idea began to take shape in my mind..."
+`💬`: "But then an idea began to take shape in my mind..."

-`Dusknoir Normal`

-`Dusknoir`: "And..."
+`💬`: "And..."

 * * *